Southampton-RSG/2015-09-17-southampton/novice/python-unit-testing/motivation.md

 > * how to use a unit testing framework
 > * when it's useful to write tests *before* writing code
 > * how Python reports and handles errors

+## Challenge 1

+A colleague of yours has written a function that calculates the running total of all the values in a list, e.g., running([0, 1, 2]) produces the list [0, 1, 3].

+Write some unit test functions for it in a test_running.py file (including from running import running at the top), and then use nose to see what bugs you can find.